-Distribution Compliance Period The period that ends 40 days after completion of the distribution of
+Distribution Compliance Period The period that ends 40 days after completion of the distribution of each Tranche of Covered Bonds, as certified by the relevant Dealer.

 Early Redemption Amount The amount calculated in accordance with Condition 8.7.

 Equal Payment Amount The meaning given in Condition 7.1(b).